social-native/graphql-connections/README.md

    LIMIT 1001
 ```

-##### attributeMap
+##### 3. specify an attributeMap

 `attributeMap` is a map of GraphQL field names to SQL column names

-Only fields defined in the attribute map can be filtered on.
+Only fields defined in the attribute map can be `orderBy` or `filtered` on.
 An error will be thrown if you try to filter on fields that don't exist in the map.

  ex: